 2014 was the third year of bountiful harvests that again produced stellar wine of vibrancy and concentration.
 Protected from the drought by the late winter rains that quickly filled our pond, we could enjoy one of the few luxuries of being off the grid.
 As we train our grapes to grow on cordons, with evenly positioned buds that produce evenly placed shoots, we drop clusters that are not perfectly positioned.
 We worked through the vineyard three times to ensure that the bunches had optimal air circulation and sun exposure.
 The depth of flavor in the wines from this vintage reflect our meticulous handwork.
 August 17 marked the beginning of the harvest with picking a select block of Pinot Noir Dijon 777 for our Sparkling Wine.
 The remaining Pinot Noir, Chardonnay and Pinotage ripened quickly and evenly and was harvested through September.

 Pinotage was first developed in South Africa in 1925 by crossing the two vinifera varieties, Pinot Noir and Cinsault which was called Hermitage at the time.
 Our Pinotage consists of two Fort Ross proprietary clones, MM1 and MM3, developed at UC Davis from budwood personally imported by Fort Ross from one of the most select Pinotage vineyards in South Africa.
 The grapes for this Pinotage were handpicked during the cool hours of the night in small two-gallon picking trays.
 After hand sorting, the fruit was cold soaked for several days and fermented in a single 5 ton tank.
 During fermentation, the wine was pumped over and sparingly punched down, to carefully control the amount of extraction from the thicker skins in order to produce a well-balanced, age-worthy Pinotage.
-Shortly after pressing, the wine was barreled in a combination of 20% new and 80% neutral French oak.
+Shortly after pressing, the wine was barreled in 100% neutral French oak.

 Food Pairing Notes